2010 American Samoan constitutional referendum: Electoral system

+Campaign

 Limited public campaigning took place on the issue of rejecting the constitutional referendum.
 In Tualauta County in the Western District, the most heavily populated county in American Samoa, there was reportedly concentrated lobbying against the referendum, which was defeated by 609 votes.

 The only other public campaigning occurred in Utulei and Tafuna, where a number of residents campaigned against the vote with an advertisement which centered around the decision of the chief elections officer to group all the proposed changes together.
 The advertisement complained that the amendments "should have been separated, item by item and placed individually on the ballot; they weren't."